flpeters/nbdev_rewrite/README.md

 `# exporti` -> `# +export -internal`
 `# default_exp my_module.main` -> `# +default_exp -to my_module.main`

-All `nbdev` style comment are ignored, and `nbdev` doesn't respond to `nbdev_rewrite` comments, so technically you can also use both at the same time.
-This is especially useful for the `nbdev` documentation feature, because that is not yet supported by `nbdev_rewrite`.
+All `nbdev` style comment are ignored, and `nbdev` doesn't respond to `nbdev_rewrite` comments, so technically you can also use both libraries at the same time.
+This might be useful for the `nbdev` documentation feature, because that is not yet supported by `nbdev_rewrite`.
+Please note that this has not been tested, and is not actively maintained.

 ## Messages from the Author